chromerai/TradingData-analysis_Dashboard/.README/README.md

 pipenv install
 ```

-Finally it was set up a systemd service that respawns on error.
+Finally set up a systemd service that respawns on error.
 The exec command for the service is: `streamlit run portfolio.py`